-The annotation com.hooks.mpi.enabled=true is automatically generated by Sarus if the --mpi command line option is passed to sarus run.
+The hook alters the container filesystem only if the annotation com.hooks.mpi.enabled=true is present in the config.json of the OCI bundle.
+The annotation is automatically generated by Sarus if the --mpi command line option is passed to sarus run.